How to Succeed in College While Working a Full Time Job

 So, on occasion, I did go ahead and miss that class.
 Usually, I took an early dinner, got to bed early and got some extra sleep.
 Usually, the loss of experiencing that particular class session was worth the recovery from the extra rest.

 Ultimately, you can succeed at college while working full time.
 You just need to be realistic about your needs, be diligent about meeting those needs, and give yourself the space to meet them without running yourself into burnout.

-I had to learn all this the hard way: if you want to succeed, you either do what you have to do... or you never get the job done and finish.
-I thankfully got myself to do what I had do, and finished my degree at the University of Washington with a 3.1 GPA.
+I had to learn all this the hard way.
+If you want to succeed, you either do what you have to do... or you never get the job done and finish.
+I thankfully got myself to do what I had do, and finished my degree at the University of Washington with a 3.3 GPA.

-In the process I developed a strong work ethic that translated to my professional life and expanded my potential as a worker.
+In the process, I developed a strong work ethic that translated to my professional life and expanded my potential as a worker.
 It's a lesson many college kids never get the chance to learn.
 You're getting a unique opportunity to develop perseverance and character most college graduates won't.
 Take it and make the best of it.

 These principles were my key to success as a returning, working college student.
 And they can help you too!
 Form positive habits in and out of class, and you too can succeed.